UoG-26/Robotics-TDP-Team-8/README.md

 <img width="1087" height="515" alt="Script_Python" src="https://github.com/user-attachments/assets/7a3432f7-6a8f-4b69-bd70-8fc98a1b497b" />

-Key Activities and Uses for SimSpark:
+**Key Activities and Uses for SimSpark:**
-•	RoboCup Simulation League Participation: The primary use is developing AI for 3D robotic soccer teams, simulating robot physics, and sensor data.
++1	RoboCup Simulation League Participation: The primary use is developing AI for 3D robotic soccer teams, simulating robot physics, and sensor data.
-•	Robotics & AI Research: It is used to simulate physical agents in a 3D environment, allowing for testing control algorithms, machine learning models, and autonomous behaviors.
++2	Robotics & AI Research: It is used to simulate physical agents in a 3D environment, allowing for testing control algorithms, machine learning models, and autonomous behaviors.
-•	Running the Simulator: SimSpark is available for Linux, allowing users to run the simulation directly without complex installation.
++3	Running the Simulator: SimSpark is available for Linux, allowing users to run the simulation directly without complex installation.
-•	Scenario Development: Users can create custom 3D environments and scenarios for multiagent, physical simulations, kinematics simulation and AI (RL) inegration.
++4	Scenario Development: Users can create custom 3D environments and scenarios for multiagent, physical simulations, kinematics simulation and AI (RL) inegration.